BrianLoveGa/proj4-simple-over-complex/README.md

 1) *As a [type of user], I want [an action] so that [a benefit/a value]

-As a [ kid / teen looking into possibly coding ],
-I want [ a site with a simple game I can make and modify ]
+         As a [ kid / teen looking into possibly coding ], I want [ a site with a simple game I can make and modify ]
          so that [ I can get into learning code ]

-2)As a <role> I can <capability>, so that <receive benefit>
+2) As a <role> I can <capability>, so that <receive benefit>

          As a < person interested in learing code to make games > I can < use this site to follow along and grow skills >, so that < coding is more fun and there are more games and happy people in the world >

-3)Someone famaliar with Python but not JavaScript ...
+3) Someone famaliar with Python but not JavaScript ...
          Or vice versa ...
          To be able to have a simple example of the complex things these languages can do.
          To see side by side the difference in prompts and console log of the same simple game.

 ******